 Ms. Heba Ali Ghaith Al-Tamimi started her career at QNB in 1998, having previously worked at Qatar National Navigation & Transport Co.
 Ltd. She has extensive experience in all aspects of corporate and treasury business streams through various senior management roles representing over 15 years of experience in financial institutions.
 Ms. Al-Tamimi graduated with a Bachelors of Commerce degree from Qatar University in 1995.
-Ms. Al-Tamimi is a member of the board of directors of QNB Financial Services SPC, Growth Gate Capital (Abu Dhabi) and QNB ALAHLI.
+Ms. Al-Tamimi is a member of the board of directors of QNB Financial Services SPC, Growth Gate Capital (Abu Dhabi), QNB ALAHLI and Chairman of QNB Indonesia.